HL7NZ/nhi/input/pagecontent/StructureDefinition-NhiPatient-intro.md

 The patient’s contact details are returned in the Patient.telecom attribute to users who have permission to access Patient Preferences.
 This is an additional permission required on your NHI FHIR account.

-The contact details are only returned with a read on the resource (not returned with a $match – even if a user has the correct permissions).
+The contact details are only returned with a read on the resource.
+They are not returned in the $match response – even if a user has the correct permissions.

+The version number for the Patient record does not change when the Patients Contact details change.
+This is because the contact details are not part of a Patients core identity information.

 The information returned may include:
 -	Email address